Ghofran-nasr/Diamond-Price-Regression/README.md

 - table width of top of diamond relative to widest point

-## How working with this datatset
+## How working with this dataset

 1- recovering the data by using python libraries (Numpy, Pandas, Seaborn, Matplotlib)

-    --  There are no null value
+    --  There is no null value

     --  There are zeros value in 'x', 'y', 'z' feature

-2- we replace all zeros value with medain value
+2- we replace all zeros values with a median value

     --  There are a lot of outliers

-3- we use log transform to remove outliers by changing data distribution to semi normal distribution
+3- we use log transform to remove outliers by changing data distribution to semi-normal distribution

     --  There are three categorical features

-4- we transform them to oridinal encoder by using manual method
+4- we transform them into the ordinal encoder by using a manual method

-5- Split the dat into labels and targets ,and preparing it for training
+5- Split the data into labels and targets,and prepare it for training

 6- Training Models: we try several models { linear, SVR, KNN, XGB, Random Forest, Decision tree }

 7- we calculate RMSE and Score measures for each one

+8- The best result was with using XGBRegression with RMSE is 540, and a Score is 0.98

+9- Get prediction using test data, and prepare a submission CSV file to submit.or each one

 8- The best result was with using XGBRegression with RMSE is 540, and Score is 0.98